 - Send us a note with your birthdate letting us know that you’re over the age of 13.
 We won’t publish this note or share your birthday with anyone, but for legal reasons, it’s important that we know your age.

 Unlike the letters written by adult women to their teenage selves, your letter should be FROM your teenage self to the woman you will one day become.
 What do you want her to remember about being a teenager?
 Are there unique problems teenagers face that you feel adult women have forgotten?
 Here’s your chance to respectfully remind your adult self what it’s like to be a teen…

 info at advicetomy13yearoldself dot com

 By submitting a letter and photos, you are giving your permission to let us post them to our site, share them via social media, and maybe even in newsletters and promotional materials.
 We will always be considerate with your words, and will try to work with contributors if large edits are needed, but please note that once a piece is posted, it’s out there for the world to see and may, in the future, be considered for inclusion in printed books.
-Make sure that what you’re writing is information that you’re ready and willing to share with the world!
-That said, we’re excited to read your honest, beautiful writing, and thank you in advance for sharing it with us!
+Make sure that what you’re writing is information that you’re ready and willing to share with the world.
+That said, we’re excited to read your honest, beautiful stories, and thank you in advance for sharing it with us.